Mackaber/BlockyWL/Readme.md

     npm start
 ```

+The server in the default configuration should be running at http://127.0.0.1:8601/

 # Add Functions

 BlockyWL can perform any function from WL that produces a static visual output, like a text, an image, a plot, etc.